ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Signing Procedure

-The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed attestation data `PkixEvidence.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.
+The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed evidence data `PkixEvidence.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.

 # Verification Procedure {#sec-verif-proc}

-The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed attestation data `PkixEvidence.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.
+The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed evidence data `PkixEvidence.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.